Honors Capstone Project

 Excellent results were achieved in the experiment.
 The breakthrough curve is evident and a high percentage of the neodymium was stripped.
 The experiment is currently located in Link 024 and ready for use by the first group of students who take the NET laboratory.
 The goal of this lab is to teach students about nuclear fuel reprocessing, as well as common extraction techniques which are used over a variety of majors and industries.
 This is one of three experiments that students will partake in.
 This experiment will adequately display the process of adsorption, a technique common in industry and may become more prevalent in the up-and-coming field of nuclear fuel reprocessing.

 Froese, Brian C., "Adsorption of Neodymium Experiment Design to Simulate Nuclear Fuel Reprocessing" (2011).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 249.

 Creative Commons License